 Setting Up Workable Tasks

-There may be several issues within your practice like the list above that may need to be addressed.
-Below we will walk through setting up the three options for task types when setting up workable tasks in your NextGen Practice Management.
+Several issues within your practice, like the ones listed above, may need to be addressed.
+Below, we will address setting up the three task types when creating workable tasks in your NextGen Practice Management.

-In the example below, setting up the tasks through Manual Entry is used for Mail Return/Bad Address Task Type.
-There are no Auto Creation/Auto Completion criteria and will be manually setup by the user.
-The setting to designate the task as workable is enabled and has options to include Supervisor’s Task Instructions for the user to follow when working the task.
+In the example below, tasks are set up using Manual Entry for the Mail Return/Bad Address Task Type.
+There are no Auto Creation/Auto-Completion criteria and will be manually set up by the user.
+The setting to designate the task as workable is enabled and has options to include the Supervisor’s Task Instructions for the user to follow when working on the task.
 There is also an option to enable Generate System Alert.

-The second example is Eligibility Verification Needed and is created as an Auto Create Task; however, there are many additional auto creation tasks that can be used.
+The second example is Eligibility Verification Needed created as an Auto Create Task; however, many additional auto-creation tasks can be used.

-Here there is Auto Creation criteria defined and is assigned to the Front Desk Team.
+Below are the Auto Creation criteria defined and assigned to the Front Desk Team.

-We would expect either of these criteria if met to cause the system to create an auto created task.
-Same as above in the manual setup for the Mail Return/Bad Address, there are both the options to include Supervisor’s Task Instructions for the user to follow when working the task and the option to enable Generate System Alert.
+If either of these criteria is met, the system could create an auto-created task.
+Same as above, the manual setup for the Mail Return/Bad Address, are both options to include Supervisor’s Task Instructions for the user to follow when working the task and the option to enable Generate System Alert.

-The third example to set up workable tasks can be done through many of the reports in NextGen PM from the Memorized Report (s) via Background Business Processor (BBP).
+The third example of setting up workable tasks can be done through many of the reports in NextGen PM from the Memorized Report (s) via Background Business Processor (BBP).
 If a memorized report has the criteria, it can be configured with the BBP to generate the task from the report periodically and automatically.
-This is a nice alternative if the auto create criteria cannot be found and matches what a practice is looking for.
+This is a nice alternative if the auto-create criteria cannot be found and matches what a practice is looking for.
 To learn more about the BBP, watch this session from the OSIS Webinar Series: Automate with the Background Business Processor.

 Optimizing Workable Tasks – Auto Flow

-In this example, the user processes mail return regularly by creating a chart task on the Clinical History/Notes tab as a manual task in the applicable chart> select task type > click to populate default ‘assigned to” > add optional details to the chart.
+In this example, the user processes mail returns regularly by creating a chart task on the Clinical History/Notes tab as a manual task in the applicable chart > select task type > click to populate default ‘assigned to” > add optional details to the chart.

-An Auto Create or Memorized Report (s) via BBP tasks is created by the system automatically, based on the criteria configured on the Auto Creation tab of the task type in File Maintenance.
-There is no action required by a user to create the task.
+Auto Create or Memorized Report (s) via BBP tasks are created by the system automatically, based on the criteria configured on the Auto Creation tab of the task type in File Maintenance.
+In creating the task, no action is required by a user.
 As with all EPM tasks, the tasks appear on the Clinical History/Notes tab of the chart and in the Worklog Manager.

-For example, this could be updating a phone number and address or getting a new insurance card.
+For example, updating a phone number and address or getting a new insurance card.
 If there are instructions, a blue pushpin on the instruction tab will appear and the user should then review instructions to be sure they are following proper training and steps for each task.

 The completion date and completed by fields will automatically default when the user changes the status to complete.
 The option to make additional fields required can be chosen.

-Once the user has resolved the issues that they would proceed with autoflow as usual.
+Once the user has resolved the issues they would proceed with autoflow as usual.